 Men and women who have the virus are advised to either abstain from sexual activity or use a condom for vaginal, anal or oral sex.
 Women who are the partners of men who have been infected or have traveled to a region where there is a high rate of infection should inform their healthcare provider so that their health can be monitored due to the risk of microcephaly for the developing fetus.

 Transmission from pregnant mother to developing baby

-The Zika virus is believed to be able to pass through the placental barrier between the mother’s blood system and the developing foetus.
-The virus has been found in new born babies.
+The Zika virus is believed to be able to pass through the placental barrier between the mother’s blood system and the developing fetus.
+The virus has been found in newborn babies.
 In countries where there has been an outbreak of the disease, a higher rate of microcephaly has been reported.
-There is no evidence to suggest yet that the virus can be passed on through breast-feeding.
+There is no evidence to suggest yet that the virus can be passed on through breastfeeding.